Hosseini1373/usl_for_embedding/README.md

 # Getting Started

 In this project we experiment with USL and USL-t on website embedding datasets like:
 MuniWebEmbeds, CivicSiteVectors and Curlie Dataset.
+The two datasets MuniWebEmbeds and CivicSiteVectors can be retrieved by contancting the the Institut für Informatik (InIT) in Zürcher hochschule für angewandte wissenschaften.
+Curlie Dataset is an open source dataset, which can be retrieved from https://curlie.org/docs/en/help/getdata.html.

 The following shows a way to reproduce the results of the experiments.